FracKenA/monitor-docker/README.md

+# THIS IS A PERSONAL TEST BED, DO NOT EXPECT ANY USABLE RESULTS.

 # op5-docker
 > This is a basic example of how you might deploy OP5 Monitor via Docker.
 This is only a guide and several pre-configuration steps must be taken before this will work.
 You will need to build the docker image prior to use.